top of page

 • Uniformity: Evens out tones, especially when covering dark existing paint with lighter shades.

 • Protection: Seals porous surfaces or guards against issues like tannin bleed or corrosion on metal surfaces.
+Primers play a key role in protecting the material's surface, supporting the subsequent coating, and enhancing the performance of the coating system and protective coatings to prevent coating failure.

 Specialized primers (e.g., rust-inhibiting for steel) are vital for certain materials.